Advice on comparing statistics across years

 View annual letters

-In the last nine years, the Ombudsman has published the following public interest reports against London Borough of Hounslow
+In the last nine years, the Ombudsman has published the following reports against London Borough of Hounslow

 A homeless woman left to sofa surf by London Borough of Hounslow while heavily pregnant, has been given permanent accommodation during a Local Government and Social Care Ombudsman investigation.